Skip Navigation

 Zero-day vulnerability detection

 AI will help identify zero-day vulnerabilities by analyzing code and system behavior, learning from known vulnerabilities and predicting potential weaknesses.
-We expect AI-driven efficiencies in quality assurance testing to also help with the discovery and remediation of vulnerabilities before software is released.
+We expect AI-driven efficiencies in quality assurance testing to help discover and remediate vulnerabilities before software is released.

 Dive deeper into the future of cybersecurity

-It’s hard to look at the calendar and make predictions about what the future will hold, especially in an industry as complex and fast-paced as cybersecurity.
-That said, for years we’ve seen the same patterns again and again.
+It’s tricky to look at the calendar and predict what the future holds, especially in an industry as complex and fast-paced as cybersecurity.
+That said, we see the same patterns again and again.
 If threat actors are finding success by doing things one way, they’ll continue to.

-By taking the time now to build up your cybersecurity knowledge, you can set your business up for lasting success as changes arise and new threats emerge.
+Take the time now to build up your cybersecurity knowledge to set your business up for lasting success as changes arise and new threats emerge.

 Find out what’s in store for cybersecurity—including emerging trends, insights, and predictions from the experts at Field Effect—in our eBook, The State of Cybersecurity: Your Guide to this Year and Beyond.